mendixlabs/ux-theming/README.md

-# Grunt/Gulp for Mendix theming
+# Gulp for Mendix theming

 Make it easier to develop Mendix themes, without the use of [Scout](https://docs.mendix.com/howto/ux/create-a-custom-theme-with-the-mendix-ui-framework) or [Koala](https://docs.mendix.com/howto/ux/setup-mendix-ui-framework-with-koala)